IBM-Bluemix-Docs/mobilepush/developer-overview.md

 For more information about working with Mobile Developer Cloud services and {{site.data.keyword.cloud_notm}}, see the following:

 - For an introduction to working with Mobile services and {{site.data.keyword.cloud_notm}}, see [Getting started with Mobile apps on IBM Cloud](/docs/services/mobile?topic=mobile-getting-started).
 - Fast track your mobile app development.
-Pick up a Starter kit from [here](https://cloud.ibm.com/developer/mobile/dashboard).
+Pick up a Starter kit from the [App Development console](https://cloud.ibm.com/developer/appservice/dashboard).
 Download the code.
 Run the App!
 - You can use the [Swagger UI](https://eu-gb.imfpush.cloud.ibm.com/imfpush/) to quickly review ReST API documentation.